d-khan/java/project/project.md

 ## Rubric

+- The video describes each section clearly and the corresponding Java code and SQL statements are submitted.
+(100%)
-- The video describes the code in detail.
-The code is working as per instruction, and the explanation of the questions is submitted (10 marks).
+- The video is submitted, and the code is working,
-- The video is submitted, and the code is working, but a partial explanation of the questions is submitted.
+- but a partial explanation of the questions is submitted.
 (8+ marks).
 - The code is uploaded but not working regardless the video is submitted or not.
 (0 marks)